The Moving Body Project

 explore gentle, accessible ways of noticing the body

-share and listen in a small, thoughtful group
+sharing and listening in a small group

 There’s no pressure to perform, share perfectly, or get anything “right.”

-observing, expressing, and relating to your body with more depth and imagination.
+This is a practice of: reflecting on, expressing, and relating to your body with more imagination and depth.

 A Different Kind of Practice